JBERD CABINS & CAMPGROUND

 JBERD is located about three miles or 10 minutes from the Sanctuary Proper’s Visitor Center.
 The entrance to Emory Waters Nature Preserve is gated.
 The parking lot is located about 0.6 miles following the gravel road.

-Please drive slow (limit 15 mph) and watch for creatures on the road.
+Please drive slow (speed limit 15 mph) and watch for wildlife on the road

 Ranger Station

 The ranger station is staffed daily from 9:00 am to 5:30 pm.
-However, at times staff may be working on the Field Station grounds, patrolling other properties, or doing chores.
+However, at times staff may be working on the Field Station grounds, patrolling other properties, or completing other tasks.

 Please visit the Ranger Station to/for: